 Taken from the Marek Zulawski Facebook fan page:

-Marek Zulawski was born in Rome in 1908 on the 13th of April, as the son of philosopher and writer Jerzy Zulawski, author of the “On the Silver Globe” trilogy, and Kazimierza of the Hanicki family, a professor of Romanticism and translator of French literature.
-He had two brothers: Juliusz - a poet, writer and translator of English literature - and Wawrzyniec - a musicologist, composer and mountaineer.
+Marek Zulawski was born in Rome in 1908 on the 13th of April.
+He was the son of philosopher and writer Jerzy Zulawski, author of the “On the Silver Globe” trilogy, and Kazimiera of the Hanicki family, a professor of Romanticism and translator of French literature.
+He had two brothers: Juliusz – a poet, writer and translator of English literature – and Wawrzyniec – a musicologist, composer and mountaineer.

 After graduating, he studied law at the University of Warsaw and painting at the Academy of Fine Arts in Warsaw.
 After two years, he stopped studying law and concentrated himself fully on painting, first at the workshop of Karol Tichy, then at Felicjan Kowarski and later Leonard Pekalski.

 In 1933, he achieved his diploma in art (a year after one in decorative painting) and opened a graphic design workshop together with Tadeusz Trepkowski called “Atelier 33”.
 From 1932 to 1935, he regularly exhibited at the Winter Salon of the Institute of Propaganda Art as well as the Spring Salon in 1932.
 In 1934, he had a joint exhibition there with his cousin Jacek Zulawski and Hanna Jasinska.